evmin/camel-kubernetes-demo/reference/01_how.md

 - [Hawtio Console](#hawtio)

-There is also a detailed walkthrough on [how to set up GCP project](03_gcp_setup.md) and the [toolstack required](02_toolstack_required.md).

 ### Parameters

 Out of the box Kubernetes provides two delivery mechanisms for the configuration values into the container.
 So once a configuration map or a secret has been defined within the Kubernetes cluster, their values can be made available to the application either as files or as environmental variables.

 The demo project take advantages of the latter one - environmental variables - through [Springboot Externalised Configuration options](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html).
-And the main purpose for that was to allow for an easy overrides.
+And the main purpose for that was to allow for easy overrides.

 The application assumes that there are four places where the SpringBoot property can be configured:

 1. Springboot `application.properties`.
-Values defined in here can not be overridden.
-Generally used for Springboot configuration and hard, unchangeable standard values.
+Values defined here can not be overridden.
+Generally used for Springboot configuration and hard, unchangeable standards.
 2. Custom `default.properties`.
 That's where usually the application specific defaults are defined.
 3. Optional file pointed by the `${external.config}` java property.
 The file is intended to be used by system administrators that would opt to use an external file instead of the environmental variables.
 4. Environment variables, captured and converted into Java and Camel properties by Springboot.